Kr1s68/Custom-Steam-Api/README.md

 - **Security:** Always replace the default API key (`your-secret-api-key-here`) with your own secure keys before deploying or sharing this API.
 - **Environment Variables:** The `.env` file contains sensitive information.
 Never commit it to version control (it's already in `.gitignore`).
-- The scraper runs in **non-headless mode** by default (browser is visible).
-Set `headless: true` in `SteamMarketScraper.ts` for production.
+- **Browser Mode:** The scraper automatically runs in headless mode when `NODE_ENV=production` (Docker), and visible mode in development.
-- Browser instance is initialized on first API request and reused for subsequent requests.
+- **Browser Instance:** Initialized on first API request and reused for subsequent requests for better performance.
-- Be respectful of Steam's servers - the scraper includes built-in delays.
+- **Rate Limiting:** Be respectful of Steam's servers - the scraper includes built-in delays between requests.
-- The API handles SIGINT/SIGTERM for graceful shutdown and browser cleanup.
+- **Graceful Shutdown:** The API handles SIGINT/SIGTERM for proper browser cleanup.
+- **Docker Resources:** When using Docker, ensure your host has sufficient resources (recommended: 2GB RAM minimum).

 ## Error Handling